pawaniKumari/weather-app/README.md

 # Weather App

 A full-stack weather application with a React + Vite frontend and a Node.js/Express backend.
-Auth0 is used for authentication.
+Auth0 is used for authentication with multifactor authentication (MFA) enabled.
+When logging in after entering your credentials you will be prompted to enter a code from an authenticator app (such as Google Authenticator).

 ## Features

 - View weather data for cities
-- Auth0 authentication for secure access
+- Auth0 authentication with multifactor authentication (MFA) for secure access
 - Responsive UI with Tailwind CSS

 ## Project Structure